golang/proposal/design/go2draft-type-parameters.md

   but you can only access it with ordinary methods, not with syntax like `c[k]`.
 * No currying.
-  There is no way to specify only some of the type arguments, other than by using a helper function or a wrapper type.
+  There is no way to partially instantiate a generic function or type, other than by using a helper function or a wrapper type.
   All type arguments must be either explicitly passed or inferred at instantiation time.
 * No variadic type parameters.